The Bankrate promise

 Armed Forces Insurance

 Armed Forces Insurance offers homeowners insurance in Houston to active duty military personnel, veterans and their families.
-The company offers multiple coverage add-ons and provides several ways to save on premiums, with discounts for insuring a new home, installing a security system, living in a gated community and having a newer roof, among others.
-Armed Forces Insurance offers low rates to Houston homeowners, but it is limited in third-party ratings — likely due to its eligibility requirements.
+The company offers multiple coverage add-ons and provides several ways to save on premiums, with potential discounts for insuring a new home, installing a security system, living in a gated community and having a newer roof, among others.
+Armed Forces Insurance offers low average rates to Houston homeowners, but it is limited in third-party ratings — likely due to its eligibility requirements.

 Home insurance coverage options in Houston